DOTHISTROMA NEEDLECAST ON PINES OR RHIZOSPHAERA ON BLUE SPRUCE

 PATIENCE IS REQUIRED

 Needlecast diseases require patience and faith in the treatment regimen because it usually takes two years before significant improvement is observable.
 The needles that are on the tree the first year of treatment are already infected and will fall off, so the tree may look almost as bad one year after starting treatment as it did at the beginning.
 However, by two years after starting treatment, the tree should have two years worth of needles and be looking much better.
-By the third year the tree should be near normal, with a three year blanket of needles by late summer of the third year of treatment.
+By the third or fourth year the tree should be near normal, with a three year blanket of needles by late summer of the third or fourth year of treatment.

 ADJUNCTIVE MEASURES